+How Redefining Success Changed my life

     Time to find out who I am

-Needless to say I lost it all, my marriage, my home, the money and everything I thought related to who I was.
-I didn’t realise it at the time, but it turned out to be an opportunity for me to discover my real identity and to find a real security from the inside-out.
-I began a new journey of discovering what was real and what was false.
-I had many masks to peel off to find the answers to the question Who am I?
+    Needless to say I lost it all, my marriage, my home, the money and everything I

+    thought related to who I was.
+I didn’t realise it at the time, but it turned out

+    to be an opportunity for me to rediscover my real identity, and to find a real

+    security from the inside-out.
+I began a new journey of discovering what was

+    real, and what was false.
+I had many masks to peel off, to find the answers to

+    the question, Who am I?

     Letting go of old beliefs

     Unfortunately, old habits and deep beliefs have a habit of returning.
+Before

-Before long I was looking to find ways to prove that I wasn’t a failure.
-I wanted to show those people how successful I could be.
-I’ll show them, just watch me, I thought.
+    long I was looking to find ways to prove that I wasn’t a failure.
+I wanted to

+    show those people how successful I could be.
+I’ll show them, just watch me, I

+    thought.

-To cut a long story short, when I turned 65 I still had nothing to show for my hard work.
-Many of my dreams were still unfulfilled and I had failed to make an ongoing substantial income through my business.
-People looking at my life surely would not see me as successful.
-As it turned out these were only my beliefs being projected outward, onto those people and seeing them reflected back again.
+    To cut a long story short, when I turned 65 I still had nothing visible to show

+    for my hard work.
+Many of my dreams were still unfulfilled, and I had failed to

+    make an ongoing substantial income through my business.
+People looking at my

+    life surely would not see me as successful.
+As it turned out these were only my

+    beliefs being projected outward, onto those people and seeing them reflected

+    back again.
 They were clues into how I was thinking about my self.
+Until that

-Until that realisation, I grieved my failings and I grieved the life I wanted but didn’t reach.
+    realisation, I grieved my failings and I grieved the life I wanted but didn’t

+    reach.

     Seeing through renewed eyes

-Finally, the blind fold came off ,and I could see all the successes over a long period of time were right there under my nose.
-I even had the proof, by way of words of gratitude sent to me.
+    Finally, the blind fold came off ,and I could see all the successes over a long

+    period of time were right there under my nose.
+I even had the proof, by way of

+    words of gratitude sent to me.
 Did I not see these before?
-I was busy looking for what I thought was success, and what was missing, that I missed what was already here.
-There wasn’t much out there to show for life, but there is a lot inside me.
+I was so busy looking

+    for what I thought was success, and what was missing, that I missed what was

+    already here?
+There wasn’t much out there to show for life, but there is a lot

+    inside me.

     Shifting my perspective